juliuspr/on-hornplaying/content/conceptual/sound-production/sound/audiation/_index.md

 weight: 20
 ---

-Audiation[^gordon] is a concise way of talking about a mental "image" of sound.
-You can audiate (=form a mental conception) of tone quality, pitch, articulation, phrasing and other aspects.
+Audiation[^gordon] refers to formation of a mental "image" of sound.
+You can audiate (=form a mental conception of) tone quality, pitch, articulation, phrasing and other aspects.

 [^gordon]: The term Audiation was coined by Edwin E. Gordon in his Music Learning Theory